The History of the London Economics Study Group

 Classroom activities and lodging are conveniently located in the Bloomsbury district of central London – a short walk from the British Museum.
 This location in the heart of London maximizes students’ exposure to the many facets of cosmopolitan Euro-British culture.
 The location also provides ready access to important resources that serve the narrower academic purposes of the program.

 Students participating on this study group will be eligible to satisfy the Core Global Engagements requirement.

 Description of the Courses Required in the Program

 Three of the four courses required in the program will be for credit in economics.
-The British Economy (ECON 403Y) and Economics of the European Union (ECON 401Y) are the distinctive centerpieces of the LESG.
-The third required economics course is Industrial Organization (ECON 314Y).
-The British Economy (ECON 403Y
+The British Economy (ECON 372Y) and Economics of the European Union (ECON 371Y) are the distinctive centerpieces of the LESG.
+The third required economics course is Sports Economics (ECON 3XXY).

 Prerequisites and Selection Criteria

 The LESG is a selective program designed for the most highly qualified economics majors who apply to the program.
 All current sophomores and juniors with above-average GPAs and/or a B average or better in the core economics courses are encouraged to apply for admission.
-As part of the application process, all applicants will be interviewed by the director.
-All LESG participants must have completed Intermediate Microeconomics (ECON 25l), Intermediate Macroeconomics (ECON 252), Applied Econometrics (ECON 375) and Topics in International Trade (ECON 349) prior to the semester in London.
-Spots will be reserved in ECON 349 for students accepted into the LESG during a semester preceding the study group.
+As part of the application process, all applicants will be interviewed by the faculty directors.
+All LESG participants must have completed Intermediate Microeconomics (ECON 25l) and Intermediate Macroeconomics (ECON 252), prior to the semester in London.

 Calendar and Deadlines